krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **forwardable**
     If this flag is set, initial tickets by default will be forwardable.
 The default value for this flag is not set.

+**ignore_acceptor_hostname**
+    When accepting GSSAPI or krb5 security contexts for host-based service principals, ignore any hostname passed by the calling application and allow any service principal present in the keytab which matches the service name and realm  name (if given).
+    This option can improve the administrative flexibility of server applications on multihomed hosts, but can compromise the security of virtual hosting environments.
+The default value is false.

 **k5login_authoritative**
     If the value of this relation is true (the default), principals must be listed in a local user's k5login file to be granted login access, if a k5login file exists.
 If the value of this relation is false, a principal may still be granted login access through other mechanisms even if a k5login file exists but does not list the principal.

 **k5login_directory**
     If set, the library will look for a local user's k5login file within the named directory, with a filename corresponding to the local username.
 If not set, the library will look for k5login files in the user's home directory, with the filename .k5login.
 For security reasons, k5login files must be owned by the local user or by root.

+**kdc_default_options**
+   Default KDC options (Xored for multiple values) when requesting initial credentials.
+By default it is set to 0x00000010 (KDC_OPT_RENEWABLE_OK).

 **kdc_timesync**
     If this is set to 1 (for true), then client machines will compute the difference between their time and the time returned by the KDC in the timestamps in the tickets and use this value to correct for an inaccurate system clock.
 This corrective factor is only used by the Kerberos library.
 The default is 1.

 **kdc_req_checksum_type**

-**ap_req_checksum_type**

-**safe_checksum_type**

-    An integer which specifies the type of checksum to use.
-Used for compatability with DCE security servers which do not support the default RSA MD5 used by this version of Kerberos.
-The kdc_req_checksum_type is only used for DES keys.
-The ap_req_checksum_type defaults to the preferred checksum for the encryption type being used if unset.
-If set, then the selected checksum is used regardless of the type of key being used.
+    An integer which specifies the type of checksum to use for the KDC requests for compatibility with DCE security servers which do not support the default RSA MD5 used by Kerberos V5.
+    This applies to DCE 1.1 and earlier.
+    Use a value of 2 to use the RSA MD4 instead.
+    This value is only used for DES keys; other keys use the preferred checksum type for those keys.

     The possible values and their meanings are as follows.

     ======== ===============================
     1        CRC32